The Importance of Good Health Before Menopause

 Living a healthy lifestyle is important for all women, but recent research highlights the years leading up to menopause as a critical time to prevent cardiovascular disease.
 Healthy habits adopted before menopause can help reduce your risk for cardiovascular disease for the rest of your life.

-The American Heart Association has defined ideal cardiovascular health based on seven risk factors, Life's Simple 7, that people can improve through lifestyle changes: smoking status, physical activity, weight, diet, blood glucose, cholesterol, and blood pressure.
+The American Heart Association has defined ideal cardiovascular health based on eight risk factors, Life’s Essential 8™, that people can improve through lifestyle changes: smoking status, physical activity, weight, diet, blood glucose, cholesterol, blood pressure and sleep.

 Poor diet, smoking and other unhealthy habits begun earlier in life can also take a toll over the years.
 Fewer than 10% of women in menopause get the recommended amount of physical activity, and fewer than 20% maintain a healthy diet.